designdynasty2/kidz-php-email/AOS_INTEGRATION_GUIDE.md

 ## Overview

-This document outlines the complete integration of AOS (Animate On Scroll) library into the Dreamland Preschool website, focusing on performance optimization and responsive design.
+This document outlines the complete integration of AOS (Animate On Scroll) library into the kidzmontessoriacademy Preschool website, focusing on performance optimization and responsive design.

 ## Files Modified/Created